Kings’ School Al Barsha, Al Barsha 3 – The Review

 We recommend that prospective parents ask the school about scholarship provision at the time of application and/or visiting the school.

-Prospective parents cannot automatically extrapolate from Kings’ Dubai outstanding provision to Year 6 that the same will hold true for all-through provision at Al Barsha.
+Prospective parents cannot automatically extrapolate from Kings’ Dubai outstanding provision to Year 6 that the same will hold true for all-through provision at Kings’ School Al Barsha – although we think everything is on track, a view supported by significant parental, teacher and student feedback to our sister site whichschooladvisor.com.

-However, albeit through circumstance rather than design, Kings’ is absorbing very powerful slipstreams from its feeders, with students immersed in the Kings’ approach on joining.
+Albeit through circumstance rather than design, Kings’ School Al Barsha is absorbing very powerful slipstreams from its feeders, with students immersed in the Kings’ approach on joining.

 In conjunction with outstanding school leadership, steadfast, genuine and passionate support from the school’s founders, an extremely rich, unique (and radical) whole child centred RSA backed framework – and absolutely stellar facilities, the picture is highly suggestive of a school that is going to deliver.